Our Faculty & Staff

 She loves to travel and has lived in England and Mexico, as well as Illinois, California, Massachusetts, Texas, and Maryland.
 She is excited to be offering a student trip to Iceland through HBs Center for Global Citizenship.

-When she has free time, Beth bicycles, practices yoga, hikes the Metroparks, and reads.
+When she has free time, Beth knits, practices yoga, hikes the Metroparks, and reads.
 At this point, she cannot identify one writer she likes best, but when she was eleven, her favorite author was Zilpha Keatley Snyder.